ROCm/rocprofiler-compute/docs/how-to/analyze/tui.rst

 Launch the TUI analyzer
 ----------------------------------

-To launch the ROCm Compute Profiler TUI analyzer, use the ``--tui`` flag with the analysis command.
+1. Use the ``--tui`` flag with the analysis command to launch the ROCm Compute Profiler TUI analyzer.
 For example:

 .. code-block:: shell-session